RickaPrincy/Templi/README.md

 #### d.
 Generate template using templi.json with: `Templi::generate_process()`

-To generate your project from a templi template using `templi.json` you have to use `Templi::generate_process` instead of `Templi::generate`
+To generate your project from a Templi template using `templi.json`, you should use `Templi::generate_process` instead of `Templi::generate`.

 ```c++
 //Signature